livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 A type is an app scoped identifier for a specific Parent type, Attribute type, Edge type, Rating type, or ACL type.

-Two representations are used across the design:
+Two representations are used:

-1. type_key.
-A stable string key used in schema definitions and documentation.
+- type_key.
+A stable string key used in schema definitions and normative text.
-2. type_id.
+- type_id.
 A numeric identifier used in persisted storage.

 Constraint:

-1. type_key and type_id mapping is app scoped.
+- type_key to type_id mapping is app scoped.

 ### 6.4 Schema

 A schema is an app scoped declaration of allowed types and allowed relationships among types.

 Constraint:

-1. Schema validation uses schema declared constraints to accept or reject operations.
+- Schema validation uses schema declared constraints to accept or reject operations.

-This file does not define schema file formats, value representations, or validation algorithms.
-Those are defined in the schema and data model specifications.
+This file does not define schema formats, value representations, or validation algorithms.

 ### 6.5 Value kind

 A value kind is the schema level classification used to validate the representation of an Attribute value.

-In the PoC build guide schema examples, value_kind includes:
+In the PoC schema model, value_kind includes:

-1. text.
+- text.
-2. number.
+- number.
-3. json.
+- json.

 This file does not define encoding rules beyond these labels.